-To me, MMJ is the egalitarian band because, regardless of music taste, everyone I know – from reggae loyalists to folk music mavens – jams when MMJ comes on.
+LISTEN: To me, My Morning Jacket is the egalitarian band because, regardless of music taste, everyone I know – from reggae loyalists to folk music mavens – jams when MMJ comes on.
 I’ve been listening to the album preview on KCRW for days on end.

 COOK: Apparently I was into sweets this month as I tasted and tested all kinds of sweets.
 Though my mother was very into her mother’s day ricotta tart, my favorite was this earthy, nutty, sweet, green tea-black sesame shortbread.

 SHOP: The only thing that’s trumped my sweet tooth this Spring is rhubarb.
 It’s hard to find in Los Angeles, but when I do find it, I buy it buy the armful for use in everything from drinks to this savory preparation from my friends at CHOW.

 SIP: Dates in a shake.
 For date lovers like me, it’s a must have.
 While road tripping through the Southwest en route to IACP (more on that later), I insisted we try the date shake at the Palm Springs Fudge and Chocolate Shop.
 It was the perfect way to beat the extreme heat.
 Only thing I’d change?
 Throw some bittersweet chocolate chunks in the mix to make it officially my favorite milkshake of all time.